-Whereas the Parties have entered into a Collective Agreement which shall remain in effect from the 1st day of May, 2016 (or the first Sunday after ratification, whichever is the latter), to the 30th day of April, 2020 as set out in the said Collective Agreement, and
+Whereas the Parties have entered into a Collective Agreement which shall remain in effect from the 29th day of June, 2025 to the 30th day of April, 2029 as set out in the said Collective Agreement, and

 Whereas:

 - A. The Parties are committed to creating a safer, healthier workplace free of risks associated with alcohol and/or other drug use.
 Historical trends suggest meeting this objective will correlate to a reduction in workplace incidents. - B. The Parties intend to reduce redundant substance testing and related costs and to expedite access to participating worksites. - C. Alcohol and other drug work rules, such as the Canadian Model for Providing a Safe Workplace: Alcohol and Drug Guidelines and Work Rule (the "Canadian Model"), are more effective if they are implemented in such a way as to preserve the dignity and privacy of participant workers. - D. Coordinating the exchange of sensitive information through a centralized third party provides greater control over the collection, use, disclosure, safeguards and storage of personal information.